k1rta/k1rta/README.md

 # :mailbox: How to reach me?

-If you need ideas or help regarding software testing or test automation, let me know I am happy to help : :email:  kirtalindakarits@icloud.com.
+If you need ideas or help regarding software testing or test automation, let me know I am happy to help <a href="kirtalindakarits@icloud.com">:email: